ProjectMapK/KRowMapper/README.md

 }
 ```

+### Deserialize column
+`KRowMapper` provides a deserialization function for the acquisition results of three patterns.

+- Define a deserializer for the `class`.
+- Define the original deserializer `annotation`.
+- Deserialize at initialization using the `backing property`.

 ## Installation
 Published on JitPack.
 You can use this library on `maven`, `gradle` and any other build tools.